 The Funeral Ministry is a group of volunteers who serve during a funeral service (i.e., musician, pianist, organist, or vocalist) or help with the family meal following the service (i.e., provide food, room setup, serve, and cleanup).

 This group meets February–May and September–December each year to care for people during the grieving process of a loved one.
 This is a 13-week group that usually meets on Wednesday evenings.
 A DVD grief topic is shown each week, featuring top experts on grief and recovery subjects.
 A companion workbook has been specially created to help individuals moving through the grieving process and give encouragement.

-The Warm Loaf of Bread Ministry is based on 2 Corinthians 1:3,4 and provides a symbol of love and care to members and attenders who have lost a loved one.
-Volunteers deliver a warm loaf of bread and a Care Card to the family following the death of a loved one.
+The Caring Card Ministry is based on 2 Corinthians 1:3,4 and provides a symbol of love and care to members and attenders who have lost a loved one.
+Volunteers send a care card with a note of encouragement to the family following the death of a loved one.